-About four-thousand supporters of the Nixon Administration's Vietnam war policy demonstrated yesterday (Friday) in New York City.
+Background: About four-thousand supporters of the Nixon Administration's Vietnam war policy demonstrated yesterday (Friday) in New York City.
 They included building workers, dock workers and office workers.

 The demonstrators marched up Broadway to City Hall and then to Wall street, New York's financial centre.
 They shouted "All the way, U.S.A." and carried American flags, and banners inscribed "God, Honor, Country."

 On lookers demonstrated their support in various ways.
 Other building workers, high up on the steel frames of half-finished buildings, banged their hard helmets against the metal supports.
 From the offices, New York's traditional welcome, ticker tape, showered down on the marchers.